LaboratoireMecaniqueLille/crappy/docs/source/developers.rst

 the :class:`~crappy.blocks.Generator` Block to create waveforms to send to downstream Blocks.
 Just like the InOuts for example, they standardize the methods of the Paths to make them interchangeable and implement convenient helper methods.
-The Paths are a bit less straightforward to use than the Actuators, Cameras and InOuts, and the possibility for users to create their own Paths was only recently added.
+A Path accepts a dictionary of parameters and implements the Generator's command and stop-condition behavior.

 CameraConfig window
 """""""""""""""""""